khilnani/quickedit.org/README.md

-quick encrypt
+QuickEdit
 ================

-> SHA1 and AES powered web based text encryption for mobile and desktop.
+> Web based text/code editor with Passphrase based 256bit text encryption and Dropbox support.

-To use, go to http://quickencrypt.org
+To use, go to http://QuickEdit.org

 ## Developer Notes